MicrosoftDocs/Viva/Viva/engage/mto-setup.md

 - MET150
 ---

-# Set up Viva Engage as a multi-tenant organization
+# Set up Viva Engage as a multitenant organization

-Microsoft multi-tenant organization is a Microsoft 365 feature that allows complex and distributed organizations to communicate across tenants as a unified network.
+Microsoft multitenant organization is a Microsoft 365 feature that allows complex and distributed organizations to communicate across tenants as a unified network.
 Each configuration task must be performed in the order it appears.
 Administrator role requirements are called out for each task.

 > [!NOTE]
 > This experience is only available by cohort-based rollout.